H3-Apps/HueSurf/README.md

 ├── config/                    # Build configuration files
 ├── website/                   # Official HueSurf website
 ├── BUILD.md                   # Comprehensive build guide
 └── dist/                      # Built browser packages (created during build)
 ```

-Our **patch-based approach** means:
-- ✅ **Lightweight repo** - No massive Chromium source in Git
-- ✅ **Easy updates** - Just update patches for new Chromium versions
-- ✅ **Full transparency** - Every change is visible in patch files
-- ✅ **Community friendly** - Easy to review and contribute to modifications

-## 🤝 Contributing
+##  Contributing

-We welcome PRs, ideas, and memes (no labubu syscall 🥲).
-Fork, code, open a pull request, or just vibe in the discussions.
+We welcome any PRs or ideas that you may have.
+Fork the code and open a pull request or share some ideas in the disscusions.

-**Ways to contribute:**
-- 🐛 **Report bugs** - Found an issue?
-Let us know!
-- 🩹 **Create patches** - Add features or fix problems
-- 📖 **Improve docs** - Help others understand the project
-- 💰 **Donate** - Support the 3 dudes keeping this alive

-If Javier starts adding robots, DM us ASAP.
-We will spank him so hard his butt will explode of being hurt so hard.

-## 📜 License
+##  License

-MIT.
-Do what you want, just don't add ads.
-Or sell it with little to no difference.
+This project is licensed under the MIT license.

+## 💸 Support & Donations

+We’re open to donations!
+If you want to support HueSurf feel free to donate.
 ---

-**Made with 💚 by 3 dudes (H3, vexalous, and i love pand ass) and potentially a robot if Javier goes insane! 😜**
+**Made with 💚 by 3 dudes (H3, vexalous, and i love pand ass).**